 Thus the Shireburne`s legitimately trace their paternal roots to Ralph the Red, the founder of Mytton Church.
 It is why the Shireburne effigies are at the families ancestral Anglican Mytton Church and not at the families Catholic chapel at Stonyhurst.
 It also explains why the coat of arms is a combined Bailey-Shireburne at Shireburne Chapel at Mytton Church in Great Mitton.
 All Shireburne family baptisms, weddings and deaths were always conducted at their ancestral Anglican Mytton Church even though the family remained prominent Catholics after Henry the 8ths. reign.

-The Bailey to Shireburne successor direct bloodline from Ralph the Red became extinct with the death of Nicolas Shireburne .
+The Bailey to Shireburne successor direct bloodline from Ralph the Red became ended with the death of Nicolas Shireburne .
 The last Shireburne of that line to hold Stonyhurst was his daughter the 8th. dowager Duchess of Norfolk, Margarete Marie Shireburn who died in 1753.
 She is entombed at Mytton Church (with others of her immediate family).
-Marie had no children and was left a widower early on and thus the dowager Duchess of Norfolk.
-They had no children and never got along.
+Marie had no children with the 8th, Duke of Norfolk and was left a widower early on and remained the dowager Duchess of Norfolk until her death.